-We can change the package of benefits included as part of an account (such as travel insurance).
+We can change the package of benefits included as part of an account with insurance and/or Lifestyle benefits (such as travel insurance).
 We can change the provider of the benefits if that is not us.
 The new provider may offer the replacement benefit on different terms.